syncfusion-content/maui-docs/MAUI/Maps/vector-layers/polyline-layer.md

 ## Animation

-You can apply animation for the [`MapPolyline`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapPolyline.html) using the `MapPolylineLayer.AnimationDuration` and `MapPolylineLayer.AnimationEasing` properties and able to customize the animation curve and duration.
+You can apply animation for the [`MapPolyline`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapPolyline.html) using the `MapPolylineLayer.AnimationDuration` and `MapPolylineLayer.AnimationEasing` properties.

-By default, there will not be any animation.
+By default, there will be no animation.

 {% tabs %}